FRRouting/frr/doc/developer/lists.rst

       on the list.
 Some structures return ``NULL`` in this case while others return ``item``.
 The function may also call ``assert()`` (but most don't.)

+.. c:function:: itemtype *Z_swap_all(struct Z_head *, struct Z_head *)

+   Swap the contents of 2 containers (of identical type).
+This exchanges the contents of the two head structures and updates pointers if necessary for the particular data structure.
+Fast for all structures.

+   (Not currently available on atomic containers.)

 .. todo::